-People’s has a current price-to-earnings ratio of 12.2 based on our estimate of $1.33 of earnings-per-share for this year.
-This is slightly lower than our fair value estimate of 13 times earnings, so we see People’s as somewhat undervalued after recent weakness in the stock.
+People’s has a current price-to-earnings ratio of 11.7 based on our estimate of $1.33 of earnings-per-share for this year.
+This is slightly lower than our fair value estimate of 13 times earnings, so we see People’s United stock as somewhat undervalued after recent weakness in the stock.

-Thus, People’s offers decent value at current prices.
-Should the stock revert to our estimate of fair value, it would provide a ~1% annual tailwind to total returns for shareholders.
+Thus, People’s United stock offers decent value at current prices.
+Should the stock valuation expand to our estimate of fair value, it would provide a ~2.1% annual tailwind to total returns for shareholders.

-In addition, we see earnings-per-share growth at 5% annually.
-Combined with valuation changes and the current 4.4% yield, total annual returns are expected to reach approximately 10%.
-This is a high expected rate of return, which earns a buy recommendation, particularly for income investors interested in the high current yield.
+In addition, we see earnings-per-share growth at 2% annually.
+Combined with valuation changes and the current 4.5% yield, total annual returns are expected to reach nearly 9%.
+This is a solid expected rate of return, which earns a buy recommendation, particularly for income investors interested in the high current yield.

-People’s is an appealing stock for its decent valuation, strong competitive position in key markets in the Northeast, and its 4%+ yield.
-For these reasons, we continue to rate People’s a buy.
+People’s United stock is appealing for value and income investors due to its decent valuation, strong competitive position in key markets in the Northeast, and its 4%+ dividend yield.
+For these reasons, we continue to rate People’s a buy for high-yield investors.